oar-team/oar/Docs/html/rst/OAR-DOCUMENTATION.rst

  2. Afer each job, OAR deletes all processes stored in the associated CPUSET.
     Thus all nodes are clean after a OAR job.

+If you don't want to use this feature, you can, but nothing will waranty that every user processes will be killed after the end of a job.

 Job deletion
 ------------